 Total Dissolved Solids (TDS) Removal Through Reverse Osmosis and Evaporation

 The most common TDS removal technologies are reverse osmosis (RO) and evaporators.
 Due to wide availability, low cost, and energy efficiency, RO is typically recommended upstream of evaporators.
-You can read more about how reverse osmosis can decrease treatment costs here.
+You can read more about how reverse osmosis can decrease treatment costs.

-Digester wastewater enters a seawater reverse osmosis (SWRO) system for TDS and further organics removal.
-The SWRO operates at pressures up to 1,200 psi, producing a brine stream with around 70,000 mg/L TDS and a high quality permeate water stream.
+Digester wastewater enters a seawater reverse osmosis (SWRO) system for further removal of TDS and organics.
+The SWRO operates at pressures of up to 1,200 psi, producing a brine stream with around 70,000 mg/L TDS and a high-quality permeate water stream.
 In a typical biogas plant, the SWRO operates at 80% permeate recovery.
 The permeate can be re-used within the biogas plant or be safely discharged.
 The SWRO-brine can be disposed of in the compositing process of digestate solids waste, or in a disposal well, depending on which option the economics favor.

-If MLD/ZLD is required, the SWRO brine can be further treated in an ultra-high pressure reverse osmosis system, such as our XtremeRO system, shown in figure 5.
-XtremeRO uses spiral wound RO membranes that allow operation up to 1,800 psi and can further concentrate the SWRO-brine, up to a TDS of about 140,000 mg/L in some conditions.
+If MLD/ZLD is required, the SWRO brine can be further treated in an ultra-high pressure reverse osmosis system, such as our XtremeRO system, shown in Figure 5.
+XtremeRO uses spiral wound RO membranes that allow operation of up to 1,800 psi and can further concentrate the SWRO brine up to a TDS of about 140,000 mg/L in some conditions.
 Compared to existing thermal evaporation technology, XtremeRO is about 3× more energy efficient for decreasing brine volume, providing a significant decrease in the energy cost of a downstream evaporation system.
-Saltworks’ intelligent automation for SWRO and XtremeRO make them especially well-suited for the treatment of digester wastewater.
+Saltworks’ intelligent automation for SWRO and XtremeRO makes them especially well-suited for the treatment of digester wastewater.
 Flux monitoring and automated self-cleaning ensure that the membranes remain free of organic fouling.